 Opportunity for the public to provide input into the preparation of this Plan was provided by CLAWA during a properly noticed public hearing held on Thursday, May 11, 2023.
-The Plan was made available online beginning two weeks prior on April 27, 2023.
-Final adoption of the Plan occurred at a properly noticed Board meeting held on June 1, 2023.
+The Plan was made available online beginning two weeks prior on April 27, 2023 (www.CLAWA.org).
+Approval of the Plan by the Board of Directors occurred at a properly noticed Board meeting held on June 1, 2023.
 Copies of public meeting notices and agendas are provided in Appendix B.